Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Modern warmup networks design messages to look human-conversational.
 Inbox providers (especially Gmail and Outlook) have gotten better at detecting and discounting clearly-synthetic warmup exchanges over the past 3 years, but they don't penalize for it — the worst case is the warmup signal gets discounted, not that you get penalized for using warmup.
 The reputation impact has shrunk slightly since 2023 but warmup is still net-positive for cold email.

 The warmup-tool category is more uniform than the marketing suggests.
 Standalone tools have the same fundamentals at different prices.
 Bundled warmup is free if you're already locked in.
-Infrastructure-level warmup wins on cost math past a few dozen mailboxes.
+Infrastructure-level warmup wins on cost math past a few dozen mailboxes — and on architecture from day one.